 LME Clear is conscious that changes to ratings could potentially be pro-cyclical and will endeavour to limit this risk while ensuring that LME Clear is appropriately protected.

 2.5 Regulatory Liaison

-LME Clear will have regular dialogue with the Bank of England in the build-up to any potential default.
+LME Clear ensures regular dialogue with its regulators in the build-up to any potential default.

 3 Default Activation